Wick and anti-Wick characterizations of linear operators on spaces of power series expansions

-In this section we apply the results in previous sections extend the definition of Toeplitz operators.
-In the end we find characterizations of linear continuous operators on $\maclA _s(\cc d)$, $\maclA _s(\cc d)$ and their duals, for suitable $s\in \overline{\mathbf R_\flat}$ in terms of Toeplitz operators.
+In this section we use the results in previous sections to extend the definition of Toeplitz operators.
+In the end we find that if $s\in \overline{\mathbf R_\flat}$ is suitable, then any linear and continuous operators on $\maclA _s(\cc d)$, $\maclA _{0,s}(\cc d)$ and their duals, can be expressed as Toeplitz operators.

 If $a\in \wideparen \maclA _0(\cc {2d})$, then $\tp _{\mathfrak V}(a)$ is the linear and continuous operator on $\maclS _{1/2}(\rr d)$, given by \eqref{Eq:ToeplitzDef}$''$.
 For such operators we have the following extensions.